Intersections of branching random walks on $\mathbb{Z}^8$: Introduction

-A more careful calculation also confirms these results (see e.g.~\cite[Proposition 3.2.3]{intersections_of_RWs}).
+A more careful calculation confirms that the expected number of intersections is indeed of this order (see e.g.~\cite[Proposition 3.2.3]{intersections_of_RWs}).
 We see that for this question the `critical dimension' is 4, since the expected number of intersections grows polynomially for $d<4$, logarithmically for $d=4$ and is of constant order for $d>4$.
 It was conjectured that the non-intersection probability of two independent walks shows a similar behaviour, it decays polynomially in $n$ for $d<4$, as a power of $\log n$ for $d=4$, and is of constant order for $d>4$.

 In 1991 Lawler~\cite[first edition]{intersections_of_RWs} found the exact exponent of the logarithm and the exact constant factor for the case of a one-sided and a two-sided walk in 4 dimensions.
 He proved that for two independent walks we have $\pr{X[-n,n]\cap\til{X}(0,\infty)=\emptyset}=\left(1+o(1)\right)\frac{\pi^2}{8}\frac{1}{\log n}$.
 In 1992~\cite{slowly_rec_sets} he also extended the result for two one-sided walks and proved that $\pr{X[0,n]\cap\til{X}(0,\infty)=\emptyset}=\left(1+o(1)\right)\frac{c}{\sqrt{\log n}}$.